Beamlines are open for

-Diamond's MX beamlines are running a reduced schedule in line with machine availability (Tuesday-Friday).
-After focusing on COVID-19 work we are now able to open limited access to beamtime to other projects for Diamond's academic and industrial users.
+Diamond's MX beamlines are running a reduced schedule in line with machine availability (0900 Tuesday - 0900 Saturday).
+After focusing on COVID-19 work we are now able to open access to beamtime to other projects for Diamond's academic and industrial users.

 As we continue to prioritise work on COVID-19, we are now operating a responsive access mode.
 Sessions for shipments on-site will be scheduled on a weekly basis, prioritising COVID-19 related work and taking into account user requests and beamline availability.